ey92/notes/1101/1101notes.md

 - _topic fronting_ - take noun phrase and put in beginning of sentence
 - can only move complete phrases, not just strings of words

+- nouns are contained in noun phrases
+- principle of projection

+- constituents:
+- phrases, build clauses, build sentences

+- identify phrases:
+	- they can behave as a single unit
+	- can substitute them with something else
+	- can't insert elements in the middle
+	- movement test

 - finding complete phrases:
-	- questions
+	- questions/separability
-	- clefting (incl topic fronting)
+	- clefting (incl topic fronting)/movement
 	- substitution

-- nouns are contained in noun phrases
-- principle of projection
+- if word can replace phrase, it is also a phrase/if can't replace a phrase, not a phrase
+- proverb - can substitute verb phrase

 ---
 ##### Prelim 1 content